September 19, 2025

 Best For

-Creative agencies, design teams, and professionals who need polished tools that look good in client meetings
+Creative agencies, design teams, and professionals who need polished tools that look good in client meetings.

 When your moodboarding is part of bigger team workshops and brainstorming sessions, Miro is hard to beat.
 It's like having an infinite whiteboard where your whole team can think out loud together.